- Duration: 2 Hours

 - Location: Darling Harbour, NSW

-- started with a dry dock, but they went on to build warships, pipes and locomotives
+- what started with a dry dock, but they went on to build warships, pipes and locomotives

-- see where Palmolive and Protex soap was made alongside where our ferries now rest
+- where Palmolive and Protex soap was made alongside where our ferries now rest

 - view a heritage listed incinerator by the same designer as our capital city

-- be visually transported to Scandinavia by multi coloured harbour front workshops
+- and be visually transported to Scandinavia by multi coloured harbour front workshops

 - pawnbroker’s three brass balls, or something else? and what does Ultimo mean?

 - a bay named after a landowner, who with his wife was hanged for murder